veepee-oss/Vp.FSharp.Sql/README.md

 These helpers work regardless of the ADO.NET provider you're using as long as it supports `TransactionScope`.

-⚠ A few things to consider ⚠
+⚠ That being said, **we strongly discourage you from using those helpers**:
 - 🚨 Bear in mind that [the support for distributed transactions is not yet available](https://github.com/dotnet/runtime/issues/715) since the .NET core era.
 - 🚨 Using `TransactionScope` (with or without those helpers) is very error-prone and you might bump into unexpected behaviours without benefiting from clear error messages.
-- 🚨 Considering that there is very little evolution regarding this support and therefore there is somehow limited applications to use the `TransactionScope` without the support for distributed transactions, those helpers might move to a separate library (i.e. repository + nuget package).
+- 🚨 Considering that there is very little evolution regarding the support for distributed transactions and therefore there is somehow limited applications to use the `TransactionScope` without this very same support for distributed transactions, those helpers might very much move to a separate library (i.e. repository + nuget package).

+If you need a viable workaround to 2PC or distributed transactions, you might want to check some architectural patterns such as [the Saga Pattern](https://www.youtube.com/watch?v=xDuwrtwYHu8).

 # ❤ How to Contribute
 Bug reports, feature requests, and pull requests are very welcome!